 “It can be difficult for cardiologists and emergency room physicians to diagnose and manage patients with broken heart syndrome.
-However, this data will helps us better understand the disease process and could play a major role in developing and tailoring more effective short and long-term treatment strategies,” says lead author Richard Regnante, MD, an interventional cardiology fellow at The Miriam Hospital and a teaching fellow in medicine (cardiology) at The Warren Alpert Medical School of Brown University.
+However, this data will helps us better understand the disease process and could play a major role in developing and tailoring more effective short and long-term treatment strategies,” says lead author Richard Regnante, MD, an interventional cardiology fellow at The Miriam Hospital and a teaching fellow in medicine at Brown University.

 Broken heart syndrome was first described by Japanese researchers in the early 1990s.
 Symptoms typically mimic a heart attack and tend to follow exposure to an intense physical or emotional event.